TartanLlama/tartanllama.github.io/_posts/2017-03-21-writing-a-linux-debugger-setup.md

 };
 {% endhighlight %}

-In our `run` function, we need to wait until the child process has finished launching, then just keep on getting input from linenoise until we get an EOF (ctrl+d).
+In our `run` function, we need to wait until the child process has finished launching, then keep on getting input from linenoise until we get an EOF (ctrl+d).

 {% highlight cpp %}
 void debugger::run() {